RH differential oil seal change on automatic Austin Mini gearbox

 •

 Lower the Mini to the ground.
-Remove the ramps or axle stands.
+Remove the jack stands.

 •

 Tighten the 4 nuts to the torque corresponding to the type of rim.
-Use a torque wrench.
+Use the torque wrench.

 • 63 mN for steel rims.